About Us

 Suzie Soman

-Suzie is a Front-Line Support Worker for the Howe Sound Women’s Centre in the Drop-In and Transition House.
-She is also a specialized resource worker in the Supported Pathways pilot project, a program to connect Sexual Assault survivors to positive community supports.
+Suzie is the Community Program Manager for PearlSpace Support Services Society in in Squamish.
 Previously, Suzie worked with Sea to Sky Community Services for 18 years in a variety of roles.
 Most notably, she supported the growth of the early child development programs to serve hundreds of children and families, as well as building relationships with the SD48 to operate childcare programs in our local schools.

 Suzie continues to serve children and families in her work with the Community Action Program for Children Society as their board treasurer.
 Dedicated to providing sexual health education for all, she previously served on the board for Options for Sexual Health for over 19 years where she worked tirelessly to advocate for sexual health education in our schools from kindergarten to grade 12.